Bashame05/Java-CLI-Task-Manager/README.md

 ## Introduction

 Java CLI Task Manager is a simple command-line application for managing personal tasks.
 The tool allows users to add, view, update, and delete tasks directly from the terminal.
-This repository demonstrates core programming concepts in Java, such as file I/O, object-oriented design, and CLI interaction.
+This repository demonstrates core programming concepts in Java, DB interaction, object-oriented design, and CLI interaction.

 ## Features